Ahhh, the enigma of varifocal lenses.

 Varifocals differ to bifocals as they have no identifiable segments within the lens.

 Instead, they have a gradual change in focal power which graduates from the top of the lens to the bottom.
 This creates a smooth and gradual spectrum which allows you to find the correct zone within the lens to focus on various distances of objects.

 Without the interruption of segments or divisions, this makes varifocal lenses appear more aesthetically pleasing than bifocal lenses.

 They’re just that bit…sleeker.

 If you decide to invest in varifocal glasses, getting used to them can take a little bit of practice.

 Read below for some tips on how to get used to wearing varifocal glasses.

 Here are some detailed pointers on how to look through varifocals.

-If you want to focus on distanced objects, you’ll need to use the top section of your lens.
+If you want to focus on distanced objects, you’ll need to use the top section of your lenses.
 You might experience the temptation to tilt your head forward to do this but eventually, your eyes will become trained to do this instead.

-If you want to see closer objects such as your phone, you’ll want to use the close-reading section in the lowest portion of your lens.
+If you want to see closer objects such as your phone, you’ll want to use the close-reading section in the lowest portion of your lenses.
 For a while, you might find yourself tilting your head back to use this section of the lens.